ELL Elementary and Secondary Programs

 - Students are in mainstream English speaking classrooms all or most of the day

-- ELL teachers provide supplemental English language support inside (push-in) or outside (pull-out) of the mainstream classroom
+- ELD teachers provide supplemental English language support inside (push-in) or outside (pull-out) of the mainstream classroom

 - Mainstream and supplemental English instruction is conducted using English with specific strategies to foster English language development and make grade-level content meaningfully accessible

-- Mainstream teachers collaborate with ELL teachers to facilitate language support in classrooms
+- Mainstream teachers collaborate with ELD teachers to facilitate language support in classrooms

-Guided by the state English Language Proficiency Standards, Common Core Grade Level Standards, and district curriculum, the ELL staff uses supplemental materials to facilitate English language development and to support grade level curriculum.
+Guided by the state WIDA English Language Proficiency Standards, Common Core Grade Level Standards, and district curriculum, the ELD staff uses supplemental materials to facilitate English Language Development and to support grade level curriculum.

 The type and amount of service received depend mainly on the proficiency status and domain levels of the student.
 We understanding that a student’s levels reflects the performance level at the time of placement test or annual test and that the progress in acquiring English language may vary.
 Other factors are also considered: length of attendance in U.S. schools, trimester progress reports, progress monitoring of reading skills by classroom teachers, summative and formative assessments, amount of parental support at home, etc.